 Deirdre: Sometimes.
 I recently received an eighty page proposal.
 It had all the right parts, but I said to myself, “There’s something here but I don’t have the time to work through this.”
 So, yes, a super-long proposal may turn someone off who might have been interested—both agents and editors.

-Lisa: So, what are some of your tricks to a short proposal?
+Lisa: So, what are some of your tips to a short book proposal?

 Deirdre: I used to send the proposal introduction, proposal t of c, sample chapters (intro and one chapter).
 Now, I tend to collapse the proposal and introduction so it’s almost the same thing.
 I have authors write the proposal introduction as the introduction to the book, which will cover a great deal of what a traditional proposal used to cover.